dpisati/letmeask/README.md

 ## :bookmark: About

-<strong>Letmeask</strong> is a realtime web application and to create rooms of Q&A.
+<strong>Letmeask</strong> is a realtime web application and to create rooms for Q&A.

 This application was made during the <strong>Next Level Week - Together</strong> promoted by [Rocketseat](https://rocketseat.com.br/).
 The app was made to help people to combine questions organized by room.
 Inside each room, the admin can: highlight, answer and delete questions made in real-time!